alphagov/govuk-developer-docs/source/manual/mongodb.html.md

 These backups are encrypted using GPG, but the functionality is similar to mongodump.

 ### Restoring
-Use the `/usr/local/bin/mongodb-restore-s3` script available on the MongoDB machine cluster.
+Use the `/usr/local/bin/mongodb-restore-s3` script available on MongoDB machines which have S3 backup enabled.

 This script grabs the latest backup from the S3 bucket, decrypts and unpacks it, and does a `mongo restore`.

+Machines which have enabled S3 backups and contain the script will have `mongodb::backup::s3_backups` set to `true` in the yaml configuration (see [`govuk-puppet`](https://github.com/alphagov/govuk-puppet)).

 ### mongodumps via `govuk_env_sync` in AWS